Gords/GIFtube/README.md

 ## Usage

 1. Save the script
+2. Make the script executable by running `chmod +x make_gif.sh`
-2. Run the script with `./make_gif.sh` (or `sudo ./make_gif.sh` on Linux if it is your first time running it and you want the dependencies to be automatically installed).
+3. Run the script with `./make_gif.sh` (or `sudo ./make_gif.sh` on Linux if it is your first time running it and you want the dependencies to be automatically installed)
-3. Follow the onscreen prompts
+4. Follow the onscreen prompts

 The script will guide you through the following steps:
 - Enter the YouTube URL